MicrosoftDocs/windows-powershell-docs/docset/windows/addsadministration/New-ADFineGrainedPasswordPolicy.md

 ### -LockoutDuration
 Specifies the length of time that an account is locked after the number of failed login attempts exceeds the lockout threshold.
 You cannot login to an account that is locked until the lockout duration time period has expired.
+If you set the value to 0 the account needs to be unlocked manually by administrator.
 This parameter sets the **lockoutDuration** property of a password policy object.
 The LDAP display name (**ldapDisplayName**) of this property is msDS-LockoutDuration.